Cory Booker: Films

 Filmmaker Marshall Curry chronicled Booker's 2002 mayoral campaign in the documentary Street Fight.
 The film was nominated in 2005 for the Academy Award for Best Documentary Feature.

 Since 2009, Booker has starred in the documentary series Brick City.
 The series focuses on Booker's efforts to improve Newark by reducing crime and bring about economic renewal.
 Brick City won a Peabody Award in 2009 and was nominated for a Primetime Emmy in 2010.

 Booker contributed to the 2011 documentary Miss Representation and commented on the representations of women in politics in mass media.

 Booker appeared in a scene in the 2015 Parks and Recreation episode "Ms. Ludgate-Dwyer Goes to Washington" alongside Orrin Hatch.

+Booker appeared in the 2024 Netflix documentary You Are What You Eat: A Twin Experiment.

 Conan O'Brien "feud"

 In the fall of 2009, Tonight Show host Conan O'Brien engaged in a satirical on-air and YouTube feud with Booker, with O'Brien jokingly insulting Newark and Booker responding that he would ban O'Brien from the Newark airport.
 Then-Secretary of State Hillary Clinton called for the feud to end during a prepared comedy skit, telling Booker to chalk it up to a head injury O'Brien suffered less than two weeks earlier.
 Booker then appeared on O'Brien's show and assured viewers that the feud was over and that he was actually a big fan of O'Brien, who agreed that every time he made a joke about Newark, he would donate $500 to the City of Newark, and also made a $50,000 donation to the Newark Now charity, which NBC Universal matched.